mjsamadi/Xalmas/README.md

  References: Whitepaper

 ## 1.3.
 Why Digital Asset ?
+ Diamonds are an ideal asset backing for a token since they are rare, take a billion years to develop, have several millennia of history as a recognized store of value, and the ownership, identification and value can be certified.

 Dalmas token is designed to leverage the security and accessibility of blockchain technology with the stability of traditional assets.
-Dalmas token is a diamond-backed token, with each token pegged to the value of a fraction of an authentic, natural diamonds.
+Dalmas token is a diamond-backed token, with each token pegged to the value of a fraction of a pool of authentic, natural diamonds.

- ...
+There are two relevant components for the Dalmas token; the Certificate of the Diamonds that backs the tokens and the tokens that represent a share of ownership of the pool of Diamonds.
+The Certificates will be registered as NFTs following ERC721 Standard and the Tokens will be minted following ERC20 standards.

+A digital token, Dalmas, can also be traded for other blockchain tokens via market platforms such as DEX

 ## 1.4.
 Dalmas Business Process Flowchart